-In section 512(f) of the Copyright Act, if the copyright owner misrepresented its claim regarding the infringing material, the copyright holder then becomes liable for any damages that resulted from the improper removal of the material.
+If the copyright owner misrepresented its claim regarding the infringing material, the copyright holder then becomes liable for any damages that resulted from the improper removal of the material.

-In accordance with the DMCA and other applicable law, mob.org has adopted a policy of terminating, in appropriate circumstances, publishers and users who are deemed to be repeat infringers.
+In accordance with the applicable copyright law, mob.org has adopted a policy of terminating, in appropriate circumstances, publishers and users who are deemed to be repeat infringers.
 Mob.org may also at its sole discretion limit access to the service and/or terminate the accounts of any publishers or users who infringe any intellectual property rights of others, whether or not there is any repeat infringement.Please, contact our abuse team.